Instructions for Authors

 - The text should be not more than 300 words (304 including the paragraph labels, see infra)

-- The use of 1 table or 1 graph is possible
+- The use of 1 table or 1 graph is allowed without word penalty

 - The abstract must consist of four paragraphs labelled: OBJECTIVE, METHODS, RESULTS, CONCLUSIONS